 Stop the timer if you have a break

-After interviewing all the witnesses, we went for lunch to deliberate.
+After interviewing all the characters, we went for lunch to deliberate.
 We all had a gut feeling over who we thought did it but we wanted to check our facts (and get out of the rain that had just started to fall!).

 I forgot to stop the timer on the app when we sat down to eat which added about an hour to our final time.
 So I wish I’d stopped it when we went for food!